SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ARN  the ARN of the AWS Lambda function

 FLAGS
+  --principal=<value>  use this principal instead of the default when authorizing lambda functions --statement=<value>  use this statement id instead of the default when authorizing lambda functions

+COMMON FLAGS
   -h, --help             Show CLI help.
-  -p, --profile=<value>  [default: default] configuration profile --principal=<value>    use this principal instead of the default when authorizing lambda functions --statement=<value>    use this statement id instead of the default when authorizing lambda functions
+  -p, --profile=<value>  [default: default] configuration profile

 DESCRIPTION
   authorize calls to your AWS Lambda function from SmartThings